Superclass Learning with Representation Enhancement

 • We propose a novel representation enhancement method (SCLRE) to address superclass learning.

-• We perform extensive experiments to demonstrate that SCLRE outperforms other SOTA classification techniques.
+• We perform extensive experiments to demonstrate that SCLRE outperforms other classification techniques.

 2. Framework of SCLRE